How to choose the best clothes dryer

 Sensor and timer or timer only

 A sensor detects when the washing is dry and automatically turns off the dryer.
-But some dryer sensors turn off the machine before the load has fully dried.
-If the sensor of your dryer isn’t working as well as you’d like, use the timer instead.
+But some clothes dryer sensors turn off the machine before the load has fully dried.
+If the sensor of your clothes dryer isn’t working as well as you’d like, use the timer instead.

-Sensor and timer models tend to be more expensive than timer only dryers.
+Sensor and timer models tend to be more expensive than timer only clothes dryers.
 Think about how often you'll use the sensor or whether you need it at all.

 Reverse tumbling